adrianapcsanchez/AFM-Data-treatment/README.md

 # 🧪 AFM Data treatment Automation – Bruker JPK software Focused

-Welcome to the **AFM Data Automation Toolkit**, a collection of scripts, macros, and ideas designed to streamline the data processing workflow of **Atomic Force Microscopy (AFM)** measurements, specifically those generated using **Bruker JPK software**.
+Welcome to the **AFM Data Automation Toolkit**, a collection of scripts, macros, and ideas designed to streamline the data processing workflow of **Atomic Force Microscopy (AFM)** measurements, specifically those generated using **Bruker JPK software - jpkspm software**.

 ## 📌 What is This Repository?

 This repository is intended as a practical and evolving toolkit to:
 - Automate repetitive data treatment tasks from AFM force measurements.
-- Extract and organize relevant measurement data, such as **adhesion forces**.
+- Extract and organize relevant measurement data, such as **adhesion forces** and **Young Modulus**
-- Provide ready-to-use Excel VBA macros and Python scripts.
+- Provide ready-to-use Excel VBA macros
 - Help researchers and lab technicians save time and reduce human error in data processing.

 ## 🧰 Current Features